Frequently Asked Questions

 Where do I call for large item pickup at my residence?

-Call Waste Management for free unwanted item pickup as often as once every month for single family residence.
+Call Universal Waste for unwanted item pickup as often as once every month for single family residence.
 Contact customer service at (562) 334-3660 or online at Universal Waste Services.

 Common household bulky or bulk items include: